DarekMazur/przeprogramowani__caesar13/README.md

 ### **IMPORTANT NOTE**

-**Caesar Cipher is VERY simple encryption algorythm - it's highly not recommanded to use it for any impotrant/vulnerable data!**
+**Caesar Cipher is VERY simple encryption algorythm - it's highly not recommended to use it for any impotrant/vulnerable data!**

 ## 🚀 Quick start